Aesha-Aljohani/Analysis_Hotels_Reviews_in_Europe-EDA-/README.md

 In order to keep the text data clean, I removed unicode and punctuation in the text data and transform text into lower case.
 No other preprocessing was performed.

 # Questions:
 1.	the Average rating of all hotels?
 2. Distribution of reviews to highly rated hotels?
-3. Rating of the worst hotels and Why did it get this rating?
+3. Rating of the worst hotels?
+4. What are the services that get the most complaints?

 # Tools:
 ## Libraries: